ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 24. ADDED Ring of Viciousness.
 25. ADDED Drunken Humming.
 26. ADDED Shadowheart's Nightly Hairdo.
-27. ADDED Shield SPell Reaction Fix.
+27. ADDED Shield Spell Reaction Fix.
 28. ADDED Spell List Customization Framework (hopefully the new tool for making all spell lists make sense without duplications or anything missing).
 29. ADDED Attitude Adjuster - Approval Gains SE.
 Approval should be gained at 75% and disapproval should be gained at 150%.
 30. ADDED Early Access Scenes Restored.